I Do (Paul Brandt song)

 "I Do", also known as Robin's Song, is a song written and recorded by Canadian country music artist Paul Brandt.
 It was released in July 1996 as the second single from his debut album Calm Before the Storm.
-The song reached number 2 on the Billboard Hot Country Singles & Tracks chart and number 1 on the Canadian RPM Country Tracks chart.
+The song reached number 2 on the Billboard Hot Country Singles & Tracks chart, number 1 on the Mediabase Country airplay chart in the U.S., and number 1 on the Canadian RPM Country Tracks chart.
 It is his most successful song to date and his highest-charting song in the United States.